 - Big Blind (BB)

-Compared to full-ring, in 6-max you have to pay the blinds every 6 hands instead of every 9 hands, which means you can’t sit back and wait for just premium texas holdem hands to enter the pot.
+Compared to full-ring, in six max you have to pay the blinds every 6 hands instead of every 9 hands, which means you can’t sit back and wait for just premium Texas Hold’em hands to enter the pot.
 The good news is that there’s also less of a chance of somebody waking up with a strong hand after your open raise.
 In general, most of the time nobody has a great hand in a 6-max game.
 Therefore 6-max cash games can get very aggressive!

-The nature of 6-max should not be a surprise in this regard.
+The nature of six max poker should not be a surprise in this regard.
 Aggressive poker players can take down more than their fair share of pots without the fear of being dominated as often as in full-ring.
-Therefore the first adjustment to make is opening up your game a bit pre-flop by adding a few combos of the next worst hands in every position when you play 6max.
+Therefore the first adjustment to make is opening up your pre-flop game a bit.
+You can do this by adding a few combos of the next worst hands in every position when you play 6max.
 This leads us to our next topic, which is:

 6-max starting hand charts